 A mix of both: You can also segment them mixing up the two ways above and go granular.
 So, you can have active buyers who engage with your brand on social media, active buyers who engage with your business via email and so on.

-6. Know How to Interpret Your Data to Create Your Target Market Profile
+6. Interpret Your Data to Create Your Target Market Profile

 Finally, and most importantly, have a plan in place to organize the information you collect from the survey responses.
 Once you have all this info, you have an image of your target market: who they are, what they do, where they spend their time, how they hang out, where they work, etc.